 To be considered for admission to the advanced certificate in Lean Six Sigma, candidates must fulfill the following requirements:

-Have a satisfactory background in statistics (at least one course in probability and statistics).
+Have college level credit or practical experience in statistics (at least one course in probability and statistics).

 Students currently enrolled in master’s degree programs at RIT may add the advanced certificate in Lean Six Sigma as part of their current program of study in consultation with their academic advisor.
 Students must have a satisfactory background in statistics (at least one course in probability and statistics) to be eligible.
-Students should use the following form to add the certificate program.
+Students should complete the Adding a Certificate or Advanced Certificate form to add the lean six sigma advanced certificate program to their master's degree program.
 The form should be submitted to firstname.lastname@example.org.

 Students should have a basic familiarity with MINITAB statistical software.
 This may be obtained by self-study or through a short course.